pzet/automate-the-boring-stuff/README.md

 # automate-the-boring-stuff
-My solutions to Automate the Boring Stuff by Al Sweigart
+These are my solutions to the "Automate the Boring Stuff" book written by Al Sweigart.